kevinbackhouse/exiv2-team/book/IMaEA.md

 | class TiffEncoder | TiffVisitor    | Encodes metadata                     |                        |
 | class TiffCopier  | TiffVisitor    | Visits file and copies to a new file | image->writeMetadata() |

 TiffVisitor is the "beating heart" of Exiv2.
-It is both ingeneous and very difficult to understand.
+It is both ingenious and very difficult to understand.
 Although I've worked on the Exiv2 code for more than 12 years, it is only in the process of writing this book that I have come to an (_incomplete)_ understanding of its design.

 TiffVisitor is actually a state machine with a stack.
 The code pushes an initial object on the stack and procedes to process the element on top of stack until empty.
 Some tags, such as a makernote push objects on the stack.
 Reaching the end of an object, pops the stack.
 There is a "go" flag to enable the visitor to abort.
 The TiffReader creates a vector of objects which are post-processed to create the metadata.